 Deal with your feelings and take responsibility for them rather than blaming them on others.
-Use “I” statements rather than accusation “You” statements.
-Blaming causes you/they to become defensive, which promotes workplace nonsense.
+Use “I” statements rather than accusatory “You” statements.
+Blaming causes defensiveness, which promotes workplace nonsense.

 Don’t Make Threats

-Threats back people into a corner which leads to ultimatums in order to save-face.
+Threats back people into a corner, which leads to ultimatums to save-face.

 Don’t Play Games

-A game is being played when you/they are not being direct and honest about what you/they want or need in a situation.
-Examples: silent treatment, uproar, yes-but, if you trusted me, and if it weren’t for.
+A game is being played when both parties are not being direct and honest about what is wanted or needed in a situation.
+Examples: silent treatment, uproar, yes-but, if you trusted me, if it weren’t for…

 Don’t Involve Other People’s Opinions of the Situation

 “He/she agrees with me”!
-The only opinion that is relevant is yours or theirs.
+The only opinions that are relevant are yours and theirs.

 Don’t Say “Always” or “Never”

-These are usually exaggerations and will put you/them on the defensive, which promotes workplace nonsense.
+These are usually exaggerations and will put both parties on the defensive, which promotes workplace nonsense.